elerihulme/wildroot/README.md

 -   Images were downloaded from the websites listed in the **Credits section**.
 [Content and Images](#content-and-images)

--   Icons from [font awesome](https://fontawesome.com/) were used as icons are really good for the user experience to help them understand text and functions quickly.
+-   Icons from [font awesome](https://fontawesome.com/) were used as icons are really good for the user experience to help them understand text and functionality quickly.

 ### Wireframes